 Linda sees a bright future for aviation, even in the time of Covid, she sees a packed airport showing people’s resolve to travel and explore.
 As advice to future pilots, “don’t go in for the money, there’s ups and downs, furloughs but also good times, there will be periods where you will be out of work, you have to love to fly and travel.”

-Linda’s uniform will be on display shortly at the Flight Path Museum.
+Linda’s uniform is on display at the Flight Path Museum.

 In addition to Linda’s scholarship program, the United Aviate academy, Flight Path Museum also offers scholarships.
 2021 scholarships have been awarded and 2022 scholarships will be due middle of 2022.
 Consider universities such as Embry-Riddle (AZ or FL) or Ohio State that offer pilot training programs as part of their academic curriculum.